tenstorrent/tt-buda-demos/first_5_steps/1_install_tt_buda.md

 ## Release Versions

-To access the PyBUDA software and associated files, please navigate to the [Releases](https://github.com/tenstorrent/tt-buda/releases) section of this repository.
+To access the PyBuda software and associated files, please navigate to the [Releases](https://github.com/tenstorrent/tt-Buda/releases) section of this repository.

 Once you have identified the release version you would like to install, you can download the individual files by clicking on their name.